David Goodwillie (author): Career

 Goodwillie's debut novel, American Subversive, was published by Scribner in 2010.
-Hailed as "genuinely thrilling" by The New Yorker, and "a triumphant work of fiction" by the Associated Press, it was a New York Times Notable Book and Editors' Choice of 2010, and a Vanity Fair and Publishers Weekly top ten spring debut.
-Reviewing American Subversive for the Daily Beast, Claire Howorth called it, "A rare novel that gets the moment even as we're living it...A fast paced, engaging novel of pop culture and big ideas, authentically subversive, and thoroughly American."
+Hailed as "genuinely thrilling" by The New Yorker, and "a triumphant work of fiction" by the Associated Press, it was a New York Times Notable Book an Editors' Choice of 2010 and a Vanity Fair and Publishers Weekly top ten spring debut.

 His second novel, Kings County, sold to Simon & Schuster in September 2017, in what Publishers Marketplace described as a "significant deal".
-Published in 2020, it was a New York Times Editors' Choice and a finalist for the 2021 Gotham Book Prize.
-Reviewing Kings County in the New York Times, Adelle Waldman called it, "a suspenseful read...Goodwillie is a stylish writer, smart and witty without being a show-off...[His] characters are so likable, so sincere in their affection and decent in their moral decision making...A very good new novel."
-Kirkus called Kings County, "a captivatingly vivid portrait of young love in New York in the early 2000s [and]...a panoramic time capsule of youth and self-discovery...Goodwillie's writing is full of not only impressive detail and fondness, but also self-awareness...The novel's characterizations of people--from Brooklyn musicians to Upper East Siders--and the city itself are its biggest strength."
+Published in 2020, it was an Editors' Choice for The New York Times and a finalist for the 2021 Gotham Book Prize.
+Reviewing Kings County in The New York Times, Adelle Waldman called it, "a suspenseful read...Goodwillie is a stylish writer, smart and witty without being a show-off...[His] characters are so likable, so sincere in their affection and decent in their moral decision making...A very good new novel."